 King’s College

-King’s College is the most famous college.
+King’s College is the most famous college at Cambridge University.
 What’s not to love?
-Its Gothic architecture is stunning and King’s College Chapel has ancient stained glass windows and a world famous fan-vaulted ceiling.
+Its Gothic architecture is stunning and King’s College Chapel has ancient stained glass windows and a world-famous fan-vaulted ceiling.

-I attended an Evensong service and was by far the worst attendee.
-My neck was cranked up towards the incredible ceiling, watching the glorious light stream in through the stained glass enraptured by the choir’s beautiful singing.
+I attended an Evensong service and it was a memorable experience.
+My neck was cranked up towards the incredible ceiling, watching the glorious light streaming in through the stained glass enraptured by the choir’s beautiful singing.

-Note that as you enter for a service, the guard is insistent that NO pictures are to be taken of the college grounds or the chapel.
-Oops!
+Cambridge Pro Travel Tip: As you enter for a service, the guard is insistent that NO pictures are to be taken of the college grounds or the chapel.

 Trinity College